-The transfer of infection between residents in group living is a natural hazard, and guidelines and monitoring procedures are being progressively imposed to develop quality care awareness.
+The transfer of infection between residents in group living such as a care home is a natural hazard, and guidelines and monitoring procedures are being progressively imposed to develop quality care awareness.

 Planning and designing your sluice room

-Ideally a sluice room should be planned at the outset, just like the kitchen and the laundry.
-The number of sluice rooms required will depend on the number of floors and the layout of the building.
+Ideally, a sluice room should be planned at the outset, just like the kitchen and laundry.
+The number of sluice rooms required will depend on the number of floors and the layout of the care home or hospital.
 The functions and the services required will have to be taken into consideration, such as:

 - Hot and cold water inlets

 - Floor and wall finishes

 Remember that a sluice room may be used 24/7, so a site should be chosen where noise from water or clattering hardware will not be a nuisance.

 Wherever possible, the room should be divided into ‘clean’ and ‘dirty’ areas.
 Each room needs a sink, preferably with a drainer.
 Taps are a source of contact by hands and automatic taps or those with elbow levers are preferred.
 Push or foot-operated soap dispensers are recommended.
 Dedicated hand-washing facilities are needed.